learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 RxJS operators are curried/partially applied functions — `map(x => x * 2)` returns an operator function that, when applied inside a `pipe()`, transforms an Observable.
 This design means operators are configuration-first, data-last — identical to curried functions.
-Ramda's entire library follows this convention: every function is auto-curried and data is always the last argument, enabling seamless point-free composition used in production at companies like SoundCloud and Typeform.
+Ramda\'s entire library follows this convention: every function is auto-curried and data is always the last argument, enabling seamless point-free composition used in production at companies like SoundCloud and Typeform.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>